doubility-sky/daydayup/python.md

 - [Twisted](https://github.com/twisted/twisted) is an event-based framework for internet applications, supporting Python 2.7 and Python 3.5+.

 ### GUI
+- [Kivy](https://github.com/kivy/kivy): Open source UI framework written in Python, running on Windows, Linux, macOS, Android and iOS
+  - [python-for-android](https://github.com/kivy/python-for-android) is a packaging tool for Python apps on Android.
+You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK along with your own code.
+  - [Kivy for iOS](https://github.com/kivy/kivy-ios): Toolchain for compiling Python / Kivy / other libraries for iOS
 - [wxPython's Project Phoenix](https://github.com/wxWidgets/Phoenix/).
 A new implementation of wxPython, better, stronger, faster than he was before.
 - [DearPyGui](https://github.com/hoffstadt/DearPyGui): A GPU Accelerated Python GUI Framework
 - [fbs](https://github.com/mherrmann/fbs) is the fastest way to create a Python GUI.
 It solves common pain points such as packaging and deployment.
 Based on Python and Qt, fbs is a lightweight alternative to Electron.